 "Well-trained support staff are critical to the success of a clinical study," says Michelle Lamere, assistant director for education programs at the Clinical and Translational Science Institute.
 "This orientation program empowers CRCs to ensure quality research practices while furthering their professional development."

 Courses can be taken anytime, anywhere and are free to CRCs at the University of Minnesota.
-To enroll, email [email protected] or visit the CRC Orientation Moodle page (requires University of Minnesota login).
+To enroll, email [email protected].